redoio/prison_pop/README.md

 ## Output
 As of 4/29/2024, a sample run on 50,000 randomly selected individuals out of 95,476 total individuals in CDCR custody (as reported by the department), returned 360 eligible candidates.<br>
 <br>
-Note: This cohort does not take into account age related criteria since the department denied providing information on the date of birth.
+Note: This cohort does not take into account age related criteria since the department denied sharing individual birthdays.
 Age is a pertinent factor, however, in PIR eligibility in some counties.
-The Los Angeles County District Attorney's Office, for example, reviews adult cases if the individual is over the age of 50 and juvenile cases if the offense was committed at age 14 or 15 (https://github.com/redoio/resentencing_data_initiative/eligibility_model/code/offense_classification/county/los_angeles)
+The Los Angeles County District Attorney's Office, for example, reviews adult cases if the individual is over the age of 50 differently from juvenile cases if the offense was committed at age 14 or 15 (https://github.com/redoio/resentencing_data_initiative/eligibility_model/code/offense_classification/county/los_angeles)

 # Contact
 Contact aparna.komarla@gmail.com for any questions